Umirzak Shukeyev: Political career

 In November 1995, Shukeyev was appointed as the Minister of Economy.
 While serving from the position, he became the Deputy Prime Minister of Kazakhstan in July 1997 until dissolution of the government in October 1997.
 From February to November 1997, Shukeyev was a member of the Supreme Economic Council under the President and then a member National Council for Sustainable Development of Kazakhstan from November 1997 to August 1998.
 In March 1997, Shukeyev became a chairman of the Supervisory Board of Kazakhoil CJSC and served that position until December 1997.
 In April 1998, Shukeyev became the deputy head of the Presidential Administration of Kazakhstan.

 On 19 August 1998, Shukeyev was appointed as the akim of Kostanay Region.
 Later he served as the akim of Astana from 20 March 2004 until being appointed as the akim of South Kazakhstan Region on 20 September 2006.

-On 27 August 2007, Shukeyev was appointed as the Deputy Prime Minister of Kazakhstan under Massimov's cabinet until he was became the First Deputy Prime Minister from 3 March 2009, making him the first person to hold such post since 2004.
+On 27 August 2007, Shukeyev was appointed as the Deputy Prime Minister of Kazakhstan under Massimov's cabinet until he became the First Deputy Prime Minister from 3 March 2009, making him the first person to hold such post since 2004.
 He was dismissed from duties on 26 December 2011 and the following day on 27 December, Shukeyev became the chairman and the member of the Board of Directors of the JSC Samruk-Kazyna.

 On 15 December 2017, Shukeyev became the Minister of Agriculture.
 After the government was dismissed on 21 February 2019, he was shortly appointed as the akim of Turkistan Region on 25 February 2019 – 26 August 2022.